voidshine/dameo_book/Game02.md

 Well...as we see, the game ends in a draw!

 So, in general, Continuation 1 is a saving for Black but Black's way has many obstacles and tricky game moments and the reader could see how difficult this path is for the ordinary man.
-Maybe Black would be easier to play in other continuations?
+Maybe Black would have an easier time playing in other continuations?
 Let's consider them.

 Diagr.
 8

 Continuation 2.

 *19...                      e6:e4*
 *20.c2a2                    g5:g3*
 *21.a2:a5:g5:g7:e7:e3:h3    ...*

 Diagr.
 21

 According to the majority rule, the latest capture of White is correct.
 This is the kind of capture that scared me during the game, as it is very difficult to resist the mobility of the king.
 I didn't have the energy or desire to count all the variants, I just realised that I shouldn't go into such a maze.

 Black's position is close to lost and what can Black do?

 *21...    f6g5!*

-This move seems to be the real strongest.
+This move seems to be the strongest.
 Black threatens to capture the king (h6h5 or g5h4), hinder the attack with tempo h3a3 because of b4c3 with capture of the king.
 As you can see, there are hidden resources even in difficult positions.

 Black's aim is to try to stretch White's defence by attacking on different flanks.
 It is useful to set traps for the white king.
 This is easy to advise, but how to implement it in the game?

-White's task is also clear: to hinder the opponent's plan and gradually exchange pieces, in this case the king's strength increases.
+White's task is also clear: to hinder the opponent's plan and gradually exchange pieces, increasing the king's strength.

 *22.h3c3    g5g4* (with the idea of g4g3 & h6h5)
 *23.c3a3    ...*

 Diagr.
 22

 White with tempo attacks checker a7, there is no move b4c3, but if Black wants to capture the king by h8h5 and b7a6, White gets 2 extra pieces and wins.

 *23...        b7a6* (again threatens g4g3)
 *24.f1g2!     g4h3*
 *25.f2g3      h3:f3*
 *26.a3:g3     h8h5*

 Diagr.
 23

 Black does not want to play b4a3, as after c1b2 this piece is also exchanged.
 However, these efforts are in vain.

 *27.c1b2     h7h4*
 *28.g2h3     h4:h2*
 *29.h1:h3    h6h4*
 *30.g3h2     ...*

 Diagr.
 24

 I guess we can call it a day here, White wins.
 Of course, Black could play differently, but this variant demonstrates White's defence technique.
 It seems to me that Continuation 2 is unpromising for Black and gives less chances than Continuation 1.

 Let's go back to diagram 8 again and evaluate the third continuation.